USC-ACTLab/crazyswarm/docs/usage.rst

           "1": [-0.0262914,0.0509139,0.0402475] # coordinates of 2nd marker
           "2": [-0.0328889,-0.02757,0.0390601]  # coordinates of 3rd marker
           "3": [0.0431307,-0.0331216,0.0388839] # coordinates of 4th marker

+..
+I'm pretty sure we also assume a right-handed coordinate system... verify!!

 Monitor Swarm
 -------------